dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 ## Using event handlers

-{% task 'Add a second visual state' %}
+{% task 'Add a second visual state.' %}

-Now that we have an event handler it is time to extend the `render` method to be able to show detailed information about a worker in addition to the current overview.
+Now that we have an event handler, it is time to extend the `render` method to show detailed information about a worker in addition to the current overview.
 For the sake of this tutorial, we will call the current view the front and the detailed view the back.

 We could add the additional rendering logic in the current `render` method, but that method could become difficult to maintain as it would have to contain all of the rendering code for both the front and back of the card.
 Instead, we will generate the two views using two private methods and then call them from the `render` method.